merryt/tymerrycom/src/routes/temp/youtracknotificationsforgroups.md

 ![Details of notifications within group tab](/temp/YT-accessManagement3.png)

 #### How everyday users see the notifications
 If you aren't a workspace manager your experience will largely stay the same.
-The only difference is that in your notification center there could be a "groups" tab, as well as groups messages in your "all notifications" feed.
+The only difference is that in your notification center there will be a "groups" tab, as well as groups messages in your "all notifications" feed.

 ![New notifications tab](/temp/YT-notifications2.png)

-but could also go to a new tab called "Groups" within the notifications popover.
 It would be great if we could keep all the [message actions](https://www.jetbrains.com/help/youtrack/server/notification-center.html#message-actions).

 ![contents of new notifications tab](/temp/YT-notifications3.png)